 You’ll be connected to the airport with a stay at Taj Bangalore in Devanahalli, and 19.9 miles from Bangalore Palace and 20.6 miles from ISKCON Temple.
 It includes featured amenities like complimentary newspapers in the lobby, 24-hour business center, and express check-in.
 This hotel has 25000 square feet of space which consist of meeting rooms and conference center.
 For a surcharge, a roundtrip airport shuttle is provided which is available for 24 hours, and valet parking is free and available onsite.

-Best Places to Eat in Bangalore:
+Best Restaurants in Bangalore:

 Where the specialty is coastal Indian cuisine served on banana leaf, seafood lovers must make it a point to come to Karavalli.
 With seafarers maps, high wooden ceilings and a variety of antique furniture, the restaurant is decorated in the style of a traditional local house.
 The outdoor dining is also a treat in the open-air courtyard with the garden atmosphere is cozy and relaxed inside.